In Cambodia, violence against women is alarming, with one in 89% of them not reporting it. More than half or all children in

 Cambodia and experience violence, and often based on gender.

-Khmer culture and tradition are often taken as explanations for the gap between legislation of international standards and continuing violence against women and girls.
-The challenge is to change the 'tradition’
+culture and tradition are often tasks as explanations for the gap between legislation or international standards and violence against women and girls.
+The challenge is to change the 'tradition' of harming women,